scipy-conference/scipy-conference/manual/communication.rst

 ======

 To inform the outside world about the conference,
-* a Scipy conference twitter account has been created: #SciPy2013 and andy.terrel [AT] gmail.com is the owner.
+* a Scipy conference twitter account has been created:
+username: SciPyConf
+pass: rha-chuf
+and andy.terrel [AT] gmail.com is the owner.

 * a google+ page ScipyConference has been created and can be reused every year: